karoldavid/website-optimization/README.md

   [..]
 });

-- Furthermore, I reduce the layout time by using te more performant 'document.getElementsByClassName()' instead of 'document.querySelectorAll()':
+Furthermore, I reduce the layout time by using the faster 'document.getElementsByClassName()' instead of 'document.querySelectorAll()':

 function changePizzaSizes(size) {
     [..]